Jubaer-Shondhi/Seeding-QDArchive/README.md

 - **Manual Download for Level A Projects**: Since automated download was not possible, the 7 "Level A" qualitative datasets were downloaded manually from the FSD website and placed in the corresponding project folders.
 These files are included in the submission.

-- **Automated Download Alternatives**: Research indicated that FSD downloads can be automated using browser automation frameworks like **Playwright**, which can handle the terms acceptance button and session management.
+- **Automated Download Alternatives**: Research indicated that FSD downloads can be automated using browser automation frameworks like **Playwright**, which can handle the terms acceptance, download buttons and session management.
 However, this still requires valid login credentials and was not implemented due to the lack of credentials.

 - **Metadata XML Files**: Initially, the pipeline attempted to download DDI XML files for all 402 projects.
 These were being saved as HTML login pages and incorrectly marked as SUCCEEDED.
 Fixed by removing XML downloads entirely and only recording ZIP file entries with proper status.